Introduction

 The early deep learning and machine learning courses (remember the Andrew Ng’s ml-class of 2011 and Hinton’s deep learning course of 2012?) used Matlab and Octave.
 While this made pedagogical sense—implementing a neural network from scratch provides valuable insights into the underlying mechanics—these tools were far from ideal for deep learning research and development.

 These tools were far from ideal for deep learning because they lacked the higher-level abstractions needed to build and train models efficiently.
-In those early days, even implementing something as fundamental as a simple MLP with backpropagation required manually defining all the weight matrices, the sequences of matrix operations to calculate activations, and deriving and coding the gradients for each neural network layer.
+In those early days, even implementing something as fundamental as a simple MLP with backpropagation required manually defining all the weight matrices, the sequences of matrix operations to calculate activations, deriving formulas for derivatives by hand (doing manual differentiation), and coding the gradients for each neural network layer.
 This was not only time-consuming but also highly error-prone.
 For example, implementing a simple feedforward neural network (especially with a custom activation function) could take days or even weeks, with much of that time spent on debugging gradient calculations.
-Numerical differentiation was often used to verify these manually calculated derivatives, further slowing down research.
+You usually implemented numerical differentiation only to check that your calculations were correct (you cannot use numerical differentiation instead of backprop as it is too slow, so you can use it only during development to check the results of manual differentiation).
+This further slowed down research.

 Proficiency with analysis was essential, and taking derivatives was an everyday job.
 It was challenging to iterate on new ideas or experiment with architectures.
 This limitation significantly hampered the speed of innovation and delayed breakthroughs in the field.